sgeisler/qrcli/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -e, --error-correction <coding>    specifies the error correction code to use [default: high]
+    -e, --error-correction <coding>    specifies the error correction level to use [default: high]

 ARGS:
     <text>    text that will be encoded